istio/istio.io/README.md

 #### When Istio source code is branched

-Run `prepare release-1.4.0`, and that's it.
+Run `make prepare-1.4.0`, and that's it.
 This will grab the latest material from the new istio source branch.

 #### On the day of the release